-Firth Industries is a division of Fletcher Concrete and Infrastructure Limited is hereafter referred to as Firth Industries.
+Firth Industries is a division of Fletcher Concrete and Infrastructure Limited and is hereafter referred to as Firth Industries.
 They operate a concrete batching plant located on Glover Road, Hawera in the Tangahoe catchment.
 The site operation involves mixing of cement, aggregate, water and additives in concrete mixing trucks for delivery to end users, and recently it has been used only as a satellite plant.
-The site also stores aggregate, sand and builders mix for retail.
+The site is also used for the storage of aggregate, sand and builders mix for retail.